Imaginary Time Propagation on a Quantum Chip: Results

 As a demonstration, we applied our quantum ITP algorithm to two physical problems: finding the ground state of the Hydrogen atom, and the search of the lowest energy spin state of two neutrons at a given distance, as described in Ref.~\cite{Optimalcontrol}.
-For the Hydrogen atom, we implemented two different strategies, i.e.\ expressing the unitary transformation in terms of standard quantum gates (namely, $R_x$, $R_z$ and $cZ$, as shown in Fig.~\ref{gate_Hyl}), and the optimal control approach for a trasmon qudit as discussed in Ref.~\cite{Optimalcontrol}.
+For the Hydrogen atom, we implemented two different strategies, i.e.\ expressing the unitary transformation in terms of standard quantum gates (namely, $R_x$, $R_z$ and $CNOT$, as shown in Fig.~\ref{gate_Hyl}, in which $U_3$ can be decomposed in multiplication of $R_x$ and $R_y$) and the optimal control approach for a trasmon qudit as discussed in Ref.~\cite{Optimalcontrol}.
 For the two neutron system, we opted for the optimal control method only.
-Additional details Can be found in the Supplemental Material.
-Experimentally, the occupation probability of each state in the computational basis when the system has reached the ground state, $p_\beta(\tau_{\rm tot})=|\langle\beta|\psi_s(\tau_{\rm tot})\rangle|^2$, can be obtained from the occupancies measured when the reservoir qubit is measured in the $\ket{0}$ state, $p_{0\beta}$, according to:
+Additional details can be found in Appendix~\ref{supp:opt}.
+Experimentally, the occupation probability of each state in the computational basis when the system has reached the ground state, $p_\beta(\tau_{\rm tot})=|\langle\beta|\psi_s(\tau_{\rm tot})\rangle|^2$ with $\ket{\beta}=\ket{0},\ket{1},...$, can be obtained from the occupancies measured when the reservoir qubit is measured in the $\ket{0}$ state, $p_{0\beta}$, according to: